 Tropical Depression Five

-Morning radar image of TD Five from the New Orleans radar.
-Forecast for TD 5
+Afternoon radar image of TD Five from the Florida Panhandle

 A thunderstorm blew through Moscow early this morning, bringing a little rain and a very welcome shift of wind direction.
 The wind shift freed the city from the persistent wild fire smoke that had plagued the city for seven straight days.
 Temperatures at Moscow's Domodedovo airport

 hit 35°C (95°F) today, the 29th day in row that temperatures have exceeded 30°C (86°F) in Moscow.
 The average high temperature for August 11 is 21°C (69°F).
 Moscow's high temperatures have averaged 15°C (27°F) above average for the first eleven days of August--a truly extraordinary anomaly.
 There is some modest relief in sight--the latest forecast for Moscow

 calls for high temperatures of 30 - 31° (86 - 88°F) Thursday through Sunday.
 This is still 20°F above normal, but will be a welcome change from the extreme heat of the past two weeks.
 Long range forecasts from the ECMWF and GFS models show no major change to the ridge of high pressure locked in over Russia, for at least the next seven days.
 However, both models suggest that a trough of low pressure may be able to erode the ridge significantly 8 - 10 days from now, bringing cooler temperatures of 5°C (8°F) above average.Next update